Sleep Studies Paid Me $12K to Chill in My PJs for 11 Days

 Unusual Positions or Challenges

 You may have to maintain a “constant posture” for part of the study.
 In some cases you may have to sit in the same position for six hours, or you may be kept awake at a 45-degree angle in low light for two days.
-It depends on the study, but confirm you’ll be able to manage it before you sign up.
+It depends on the study.
+Be sure you’ll be able to manage it before you sign up.

-And no, for those of you wondering, I’m not kidding about the “constant” part — you don’t get to get up or change positions to use the restroom, so you might need to use a bedpan.
-This was the most difficult part of the studies I did!
+And no, I’m not kidding about the “constant” part — you don’t get to get up or change positions to use the restroom, so you might need to use a bedpan.
+That was the most difficult part of the studies I did!

 Needles and Other Medical Devices

-During at least part of the study you may wear an IV, a rectal thermometer and electrodes attached to your head.
+During at least part of the study you may have to endure an IV, a rectal thermometer and electrodes attached to your head.

 Did you just say rectal thermometer?!
 Why yes, I did.
-There’s a reason they pay the big bucks.
+There’s a reason these studies pay the big bucks.

 The technicians and researchers make all of these procedures and measurements as easy as possible.
 The thermometer helps them make sure you’re maintaining a normal body temperature, and it’s not as big of a deal as it sounds.